wp-plugins/woocommerce-product-search/README.txt

 == Suggestions ==

-If you have suggestions about how to improve YITH WooCommerce Zoom Magnifier, you can [write us](mailto:pluginwoocommerce@gmail.com"Your Inspiration Themes") so we can bundle them into YITH Zoom WooCommerce Magnifier.
+If you have suggestions about how to improve WooCommerce Product Search, you can [write us](mailto:pluginwoocommerce@gmail.com"Your Inspiration Themes") so we can bundle them into YITH Zoom WooCommerce Magnifier.

 == Translators ==